 I took these pictures on Sunday early in the evening.
 I spotted the flock of White Pelicans, a Great Blue Heron, a pair of Egyptian Geese, a few Double Crested Cormorants, lots of Canada Geese, a flock of White Ibis, several small shorebirds, crows, and the usual Mallard and Mottled Ducks.
 I never know what birds will be there so it is a lot of fun to check on the visitors.
 I think they also somehow check on us, too!
 Ha!

-I photographed this Tri-colored Heron at Paradise Lake in The Villages, Fl, on Sunday evening.
-Please click on the thumbnail image to see the slightly larger version of the photo.
+Please click on the thumbnail image to see a slightly larger version of that picture.
 Enjoy!